cqse/teamscale-profiler-dotnet/documentation/userguide.md

 In this case the configuration can be simplified as `pdbDirectory: '@AssemblyDir'`.
 This approach also works if assemblies are spread in multiple directories.

+## Adding a `revision.txt` file

 Since the generated coverage must be matched to the correct code revision (otherwise you get incorrect coverage results), you must declare the target revision in the `revision.txt`.

-#### Adding a `revision.txt` file

-The revision file consists of a single line of text:
+The revision file consists of a single line of text.

-    revision: REVISION
+You can set it using one of these options:

-where `REVISION` is the VCS revision (e.g. Git SHA1 or TFS changeset ID) of your application's code.
+1. `revision: REVISION`, where `REVISION` is the VCS revision (e.g. Git SHA1 or TFS changeset ID) of your application's code.
+2. `timestamp: 123456789000`, where the numeric value is a Unix timestamp in milliseconds.
+This should match the timestamp of the revision which contains the application's code, and will upload to the default branch specified in Teamscale.
+3. `timestamp: master:123456789000`, where the numeric value is a Unix timestamp in milliseconds.
+This should match the branch and the timestamp of the revision which contains the application's code.

-Similarly to the PDB directory, you can specify the revision file relative to the loaded assemblies like `pdbDirectory: '@AssemblyDir\revision.txt'`.
+Similarly to the PDB directory, you can specify the revision file relative to the loaded assemblies like `revisionFile: '@AssemblyDir\revision.txt'`.
 This will scan the assembly directories in the order of loading for the first found revision file.

+## Setting coverage analysis only for relevant assemblies

-Finally, please configure sensible `assemblyPatterns` in order to only include your application's assemblies in the coverage analysis.
-This prevents lots of useless error log entries both in the uploader and in Teamscale.
+You should configure `assemblyPatterns` in order to only include your application's assemblies in the coverage analysis.
+This prevents lots of error log entries both in the uploader and in Teamscale.
 Patterns are glob patterns: `*` matches any number of characters, `?` matches any single character.
 The patterns must match the assembly name without the file extension.